kanselarij-vlaanderen/themis-publication-consumer/README.md

 The service makes 2 core assumptions that must be respected at all times:
 1. At any moment we know that the latest `ext:deltaUntil` timestamp on a task, either in failed/ongoing/success state, reflects the timestamp of the latest delta file that has been completly and successfully consumed
 2. Maximum 1 sync task is running at any moment in time

+In case of full or partial failure an email will be sent if there are recipients available from `EMAIL_TO_ADDRESS_ON_FAILURE`

 ### API
 ```